Pekadi Photography Signature

 Contact me

-A quick look at the glass I’m currently using — what it’s best at, and the style it supports as I grow the kit.
+A quick look at the camera gear I’m currently using — what it’s best at, and the style it supports as I grow the kit.

 Kit Lens vs “Fast” Lens (Why Aperture Matters)